 This classwork, offered by some of the best universities for dietetics and nutrition, focuses on the varied programs noted above required to earn a degree as a nutrition science major.
 Those who choose from accredited programs provided by colleges offering nutrition degrees, often choose wisely.
 Obtaining a bachelor’s in nutrition degree is a prudent place to begin for students who wish to reach for a career as a nutrition science major researcher or educator.

-Note though the above-mentioned programs are just a sampling of the available dietitian education offered by the top schools for nutrition and dietetics.
+Note that the above-mentioned programs are just a sampling of the available dietitian education offered by the top schools for nutrition and dietetics.

 How does a didactic program differ from a coordinated program?